dolfandringa/dolfandringa.github.io/aboutme.md

 <tr><td>2010 - 2013</td><td><p><strong>Chief Technical Officer at Proigia (http://www.proigia.nl)</strong></p>
 <p>Previous years of work as independent contractor resulted in founding Proigia together with a partner.
 It grew into a 4-5 FTE (7 employees) company.
 Proigia develops a web-based business intelligence platform and services for primary healthcare providers based on their own medical information.
 Reporting is done in a web-based application written in python and PostgreSQL and a web GIS application based on Openlayers, GeoExt, Geoserver and PostGIS.
 Key values are privacy, bottom up, empowerment of the practice.</p>
+<p>A large part of the value added by Proigia consists of extracting large datasets from even larger primary datasources used by the customers, which are often very big, badly documented and unwieldy.
+Proigia makes sense of these data and translates them into answers to useful questions for it's clients.</p>
 <p>My tasks included (technical) strategy development, software development and architecture, management of projects and employees often in cooperation with other (inter)national organisations and companies, translating clients questions into technical requirements, and IT infrastructure management.</p></td></tr>
 <tr><td>2004 - 2013</td><td><p><strong>Independent contractor in Elcyon.</strong></p>
 <p>Starting out as a system administrator for various companies, work evolved into website and web-application development, and then on to software developer.
 The software development became the majority of work and culminated in the founding of Proigia.
 The last three years all work went into Proigia, with Elcyon taking a background position.</p>